 Best Extra Large: Tovolo Large King Craft Ice Mold Freezer Tray of 2-Inch Cubes, Stratus Blue

-What We Like: Large, food-safe shape, thicker silicone resists ripping, dishwasher-safe, beveled bottom for easy removal
+What We Love: Large, food-safe shape, thicker silicone resists ripping, dishwasher-safe, beveled bottom for easy removal

-What We Don't Like: No lid, not stackable, soft base may deform cubes
+What We Don't Love: No lid, not stackable, soft base may deform cubes

 Slow-melting, extra-large cubes chill your drinks fast and for extended amounts of time with minimal dilution, which is why they’ve become immensely popular among the spirits-sipping set.
 After all, when you’re paying double, maybe even triple-digit dollars for a dram of the good stuff, the last thing you want is to water down its character.